Answering 24/7 276-623-0808

 • Fight aggressively against insurer tactics aimed at minimizing your claim

-• Pursue maximum settlements to cover your current and future financial needs
+• Pursue maximum personal injury settlements to cover your current and future financial needs

 Schedule Your Free Consultation Today

 CRPS is a severe and debilitating condition requiring experienced legal representation to secure the compensation you deserve.
-At The Law Offices of Mark T. Hurt, we are committed to guiding you through this complex process and achieving the best possible outcome for your case.
+At The Law Offices of Mark T. Hurt, our Virginia workers’ compensation lawyers are committed to guiding you through this challenging process and achieving the best possible outcome for your case.

 Don’t wait—contact us today at 276-618-3327 to schedule your free consultation and learn how we can help you seek to navigate your CRPS workers compensation claim successfully.